oracle-devrel/oci-developer-incubator-webapp/2a_mixmatch/README.md

     ![access_cluster_shell.png](img/access_cluster_shell.png)

-    1.4 Update the MySQL host IP address in deploy/mysql_config.yml and credentials in deploy/mysql_secret.yml
+    1.4 Update the MySQL host IP address in deploy/mysql_config.yml, credentials in deploy/mysql_secret.yml and container image locations of php and nginx in 2a_mixmatch/deploy/deploy-webapp.yml

     1.5 Deploy the application
     ```